 I am already in the UK – how can I get a visa?

 If you're already in the UK and hold a student visa for a different institution you'll still need to apply for a new Student Route visa.

 You won't be able to register on to your new course until you have applied for a new visa.

 Please email email@example.com for help applying for a new Student Route visa.

-I am an Erasmus+ or exchange student, which visa should I apply for?
+I am an Exchange or Study Abroad student, which visa should I apply for?